AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-subgroups/manage-subgroups.md

 # Manage a subgroup

-As an group administrator of a subgroup, you can create, move,view, edit, copy, rename, export, and delete the subgroup.
+As an group administrator of a subgroup, you can create, move, view, edit, copy, rename, export, and delete the subgroup.

 You can also make a subgroup a top-level group by removing it from its parent group.